 Thai Marriage Registration

-Note that after the marriage certificate has been issued that you can now apply for a 12 month Thai marriage visa and have your current visa converted at Thai immigration.
-You can also now apply for an Australian Spouse visa with this certificate once it has been translated into English for the Australian Embassy in Bangkok.
+Note that after the marriage certificate has been issued.
+That you can now apply for a 12 month Thai marriage visa.
+Then have your current visa converted at Thai immigration.
+You can also now apply for an Australian Spouse visa with this certificate.
+Once it has been translated into English for the Australian Embassy in Bangkok.

 Speak to a lawyer in Thailand for more information and assistance when getting married.
 Prenuptial agreements in Thailand also have to be registered with the marriage.